-Please Note: Counseling is offering Telehealth services to students.
+Please Note: Appointments for the Fall 2020 semester are telehealth format (phone or video chat) only.
 Please read narrative below for instructions on how to contact Counseling.

 Counseling Services Available